-My approach is informed by evidence-based psychodynamic and attachment theories, neuroscience and trauma research, mindfulness, and some input from sensorimotor psychotherapy.
-My knowledge of EFT (see beside) can also be useful as a tool to calm down your nervous system if you're very anxious.
+My work is informed by evidence-based psychodynamic and attachment theories, neuroscience and trauma research, mindfulness, and some input from different body-oriented therapy approaches.
+My knowledge of EFT (Emotional Freedom Techniques) is also useful to balance your nervous system and/or process traumatic memories.

 As an accredited member of the British Association of Counselling and Psychotherapy (MBACP), I abide by its ethical framework, including maintaining confidentiality, working closely with a supervisor, and being actively involved in the profession through CPD and different roles in counselling associations.